maickrau/GraphAligner/README.md

 - `-s` input seeds.
 Format .gam
 - `-t` number of threads
 - `-a` output file name.
 Format .gam
-- `-A` maximum number of output alignments.
-Outputs only the n best non-overlapping alignments. -1 for all non-overlapping alignments.
-Recommended -1
 - `--seeds-mum-count` MUM seeds.
 Use the longest n maximal unique matches for alignment. -1 for all MUMs
 - `--seeds-mem-count` MEM seeds.
 Use the longest n maximal exact matches for alignment. -1 for all MEMs
 - `--seeds-mxm-length` MUM/MEM minimum length.
 Don't use MUMs/MEMs shorter than n